 The Kimberley, Western Australia, Australia

-El Questro is situated in the East Kimberley, 110 kilometres west of Kununurra by road - 58 kilometres on the sealed Great Northern Highway towards Wyndham, with the remainder on the unsealed and corrugated gravel Gibb River Road.
+El Questro is situated in the East Kimberley, 110 kilometers west of Kununurra by road - 58 kilometers on the sealed Great Northern Highway towards Wyndham, with the remainder on the unsealed and corrugated gravel Gibb River Road.